 I got an email recently from a regular reader of my newsletter asking:

 You write a lot about habits and mental health AND you’re a psychologist yourself.
-So, I was wondering: What mental health habits do you have that improve your mental health?
+So, I was wondering: What habits to improve mental health do you practice?

 Before I get to the specifics of my answer, it’s worth pointing out a more general point.

 When it comes to staying mentally strong and healthy, the old adage applies: Prevention is the best medicine.

 In other words, the best way to think about staying mentally healthy isn’t, What can I do when something goes wrong?
 But instead, What can I do to prevent those things from occurring in the first place?

 Because no matter how mentally tough we are, and no matter how many resources and supports we have, it’s just really hard to pull out of negative spirals once we’ve fallen into them: